VectorInstitute/usa-npn-mcp-server/README.md

 <summary>macOS and Linux</summary>

 1. Open Claude Desktop app
-2. Click on "Claude" in the menu bar and select "Settings"
+2. Click on "Claude" in the menu bar and select "Settings" - you may need to enable "Developer Mode" to proceed
 3. In the Settings window, click on the "Developer" tab in the left sidebar
 4. Click the "Edit Config" button
 5. This will open a Finder window showing the location of the `claude_desktop_config.json` file